j-pietila/citybike-spring-2024/README.md

 - go to http://citybikeadmin.localhost and log-in with your created superuser

 ## Development on localhost
-To run local back-end development environment, run the following make commands:
+Back-end can be developed in localhost dev environment, by running the following make commands:
 - make build db
 - make dev

-Front-end can be developed by utilizing the frontend container run in dev environment.
+Front-end can be developed in the frontend container run in dev environment.

+Front-end can be linted with ESLint by running the following make command:
+- make node-lint

 Back-end development requirements:
 - Python >= 3.11
-- Black formatter through the development virtuel env
+- Black formatter configured in your IDE

 Front-end development requirements:
 - Node.js >= 20.9.0 LTS